 Help and support during the COVID-19 pandemic: We’re doing everything we can to help our customers during these challenging times.
 If you need financial support for a past-due payment, submit a request using this form.
 We’ll look into options for you as quickly as possible.

-Update your billing credit card as soon as possible to avoid any service disruption.
+To to avoid any service disruption and prevent your site from being deactivated, update your billing credit card as soon as possible.
 After you update your billing credit card, we'll automatically process any outstanding payments.
 If your credit card is valid, the payment should go through successfully, and you'll see a purchase receipt.
 The “past due” banner will disappear shortly.

 If you're not sure why your payment wasn't processed, visit Why did my renewal payment fail?